 And last month, two employees from an Arizona medical billing firm were arrested for stealing the credit card information of multiple patients of the Scottsdale Dermatology Clinic.

 One Source Document Management says the largest volume of 2012 HIPAA violations occurred as the result of PHI on unsecured laptops.

-An estimated 75% of the medical market currently uses in-house server-based software such as Medisoft or Lytec, but according to the AMA, the trend toward cloud based solutions is accelerating.
+An estimated 75% of the medical market currently uses in-house server-based software such as Medisoft or Lytec, but according to the AMA, the trend toward cloud solutions is accelerating.

-“People recognize the conveyance of cloud but are actually quite ignorant of some of the more important technological advantages such as increased security” states Virginia Rosen of Vastiel Technologies.
-“Every Fortune 500 company you can name went to the cloud five to ten years ago”.
-“The reasons are an important consideration for the Healthcare IT industry”.
+“People recognize the conveyance of cloud but are actually quite ignorant of important technological advantages such as increased security” states Virginia Rosen of Vastiel Technologies.
+“Every Fortune 500 company you can name went to the cloud five to ten years ago.
+The reasons are an important consideration for the Healthcare IT industry.”

 As we discussed in a previous post, there are 49 HIPAA compliance rules that must be met by billing software used by medical practitioners.
 It’s important to make sure that accidentally or purposefully, your practice isn’t making any mistakes.
 A typical in-house, server-based program addresses 9 of them; a cloud-based billing application meets 32.

-But there is more to it than just software; it’s a requirement to designate a HIPAA officer and HIPAA Security officer, and conduct ongoing assessments.
-But with breaches occurring so easily in office settings that utilize desktop software programs, the best move is for practices to shift to the cloud in a HIPAA secure direction.
+It’s a requirement to designate a HIPAA officer and HIPAA Security officer, and conduct ongoing assessments.
+Since breaches occur so easily in office settings that utilize desktop software programs, the best move is for practices to shift to the cloud in a HIPAA secure direction.

-Last Updated on December 1, 2020
+Last Updated on December 4, 2020